foreign investment (FI) is an international artist collective based and founded in the UK.

 Marieke de Goede, Professor of Politics

-recent works were commissioned by Ron den Daas & Kathy Kenny for WNT at the Linnean Society, London.
+LOST commissioned by Ron den Daas & Kathy Kenny for WNT at the Linnean Society, London.
 Alan Dunn for Liverpool Provocations: A series of artistic interruptions (2016).
 Ying Kwok for “Collector Club” at art space Oi! in Hong Kong (2014) Ron den Daas and Kathy Kenny for Wild New Territories in London, Vancouver and Berlin (2012/13), Chinese Art Center, Manchester (20110, the Arts Council of England (2010), Mesen for Oslo Gold Exchange (2010) and events such as 5th Floor, International Festival, Tate Liverpool (2009), The Wharf Project organised by V22 (2008), Good Diversions, Bluecoat Art Centre (2006), The Venice Oratory commissioned by William Furlong for Venice Agendas IV, Neighbours in Dialogue, 51st Venice Biennale (2005), Trajectories, Rio de Janeiro (2001), Poker part of the Oreste programme, 48th Venice Biennale (1999) and Gold Exchange part of the 5th Istanbul Biennale fringe programme.

 Spontaneity cannot be underestimated